 Elite Capital & Co.
 Appointed as Exclusive Manager of NextGen Industrial Development Fund in Landmark 10-Year Tenure

-LONDON, May 27, 2025 (GLOBE NEWSWIRE) -- Mr. George Matharu, President and CEO of Elite Capital & Co.
+LONDON, UNITED KINGDOM, May 27, 2025 /EINPresswire.com/ -- Mr. George Matharu, President and CEO of Elite Capital & Co.
 Limited, announced today that Elite Capital & Co. has been appointed as the exclusive manager of the NextGen Industrial Development Fund® for the next decade, effective 1st May 2025.
 This strategic transition follows a rigorous evaluation by the Fund’s Board of Trustees, underscoring Elite Capital’s proven expertise in large-scale industrial financing and sustainable development.

 “This partnership marks a pivotal shift in how industrial growth is catalysed across the MENA region and beyond.
 By merging NextGen’s innovative equity-based model with our global financial acumen, we are redefining risk-sharing and entrepreneurial empowerment.
 Our ISO triple-certified governance (ISO 9001, 27001, and 37001) ensures transparency, security, and anti-bribery compliance, critical for fostering trust in high-stakes industrial projects,” Mr. George Matharu said.